 - The most secretive searchers?
 Men and younger people.
-Those ages 18-34 (78 percent) are more likely than those over age 35 (59 percent) to admit to keeping searches a secret.
+Those ages 18-34 (78 percent) are more likely than those over age 35 (59 percent) to admit to keeping searches a secret (by jasminder).
 In addition, men (67 percent) are more likely than women (60 percent) to have searched for something they wish to keep private.

 - More than one third (35 percent) of respondents keep searches hidden from their significant others, and the same percentage keep searches hidden from their friends.

 - In addition, more than 40 percent keep their searches hidden from adult family members, and 30 percent keep their searches away from their children.